 As we all know, the word "bias" means holding prejudice in favor of or against an idea, an entity, or a belief.
-And, rightfully, recruiting and talent professionals are VERY worried about how machine learning might worsen or add bias in their work.
-If you want to combat it, you have to understand it, so we wanted to give you a simple explanation of it!
+And, rightfully, recruiting and talent professionals are VERY worried about how machine learning and AI might increase hiring bias.
+Before you combat hiring bias from machine learning and AI, you need to understand it.

-It is our thesis that machine learning (ML) bias is a phenomenon that occurs when an algorithm produces systematically prejudiced results due to erroneous assumptions in the machine learning process - but there is more than one way that can happen.
+It is our thesis that machine learning (ML) and AI bias occurs when an algorithm produces systematically prejudiced results due to erroneous assumptions in the machine learning process - but there is more than one way that can happen.
 Let's take a look.

 What is Machine Learning?